-Fishing is a hobby that you never stop learning from, no matter how experienced you are, but for anyone starting out then I think it is best to keep things nice and simple.
-What I mean by simple is sticking to the basics without overcomplicating things unnecessarily, for example using a fancy rig without properly understanding the mechanics of it.
-In fact, some of my most successful rigs that I use today are some of the most basic ones in angling.
-The simple message is keep things simple and do the basics well and you’ll catch plenty.
+Fishing is a hobby that you never stop learning from, no matter how experienced you are, but for anyone starting out then it is best to keep things nice and simple on a commercial fishery.
+Stick to the basics without overcomplicating things unnecessarily, for example using a fancy rig without properly understanding the mechanics of it.
+In fact, some of the most successful rigs are some of the most basic ones in angling.
+The simple message is to keep things simple and do the basics well and you’ll catch plenty.

 You don’t need to fish with powerful rods and strong terminal tackle on commercials.
 A match rod and a small fixed spool reel, 4 to 5 lb main line, a slightly weaker hook link and a size 16 hook is perfect.
 This tackle will easily handle double-figure carp as well as being sensitive enough for smaller species such as roach and rudd.